-PROBLEM 10: Mr. X wish to get her daughter admitted into a medical college after 15 years from now.
-He will be required total Rs.
-25,00,000 to get admission into the college.
+PROBLEM 13: Mr. X wish to get her daughter admitted into a medical college after 15 years from now.
+He will be required total ' 25,00,000 to get admission into the college.
 For this he has identified a fund, which pays interest @ 9% p.a.
 In this regard he wanted to know the amount to be invested in each of the following situations:

-- If he decides to make annual payment into the fund at the end of each year; - If he decides to invest a lump sum in the fund as on today. - If he decides to make annual payment into the fund at the beginning of each year.
+- If he decides to make annual payment into the fund at the end of each year; - If he decides to invest a lump sum in the fund at the end of the year; - If he decides to make annual payment into the fund at the beginning of each year.